spydx/equinor-ctf-2024/writeups/web/EPT Security Hub/Equisør/README.md

 ![Forgot Password](forgot_password.png)

-Usually during web challenges we tend to use developer tools in the Network tab to keep an eye on all requests.
+Usually during web challenges we use developer tools in the Network tab to keep an eye on all requests.

 When submitting the username we se a request going to `/get-secret-answers`.
 Taking a look at the response we see the answers for our security questions.